The Secret to less Picky Eating

 - For more on this see also: Get your kids to eat healthy food (happily)

-- By teaching the WHY of healthy eating in a way they can understand and can relate to.
+- Teach the WHY of healthy eating in a way young kids can understand and can relate to.
 My favourite way is through kids stories.
 Use those imaginations!

 - See my first published storybook, all about loving spinach & greens here: Flint the Dragon Learns to Fly

 So instead of focusing on number of beans eaten today, watch for the small wins to start adding up.

 Are your kids eating more new foods than they used to?

 Are fruits and veggies being added to more meals and snacks?